ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 When running in a "sudo" window, you should use the full path and not use the "~" shortcut.

-You must build the tpm utilities as follows (you only need to do this once).
+You must build the tpm utilities as follows (you only need to do this once), and you don't need to be root to do it.

 ```shell
     pushd $CERTIFIER_ROOT/src/tpm2